filipovskii/filipovskii.github.io/src/contents/articles/code-quality-metrics/index.md

 All I am saying is that without oversimplifying things, **complexity** and **duplication** are all I really care about in programming.

 Like most things in the industry, you need to find a tradeoff between those two.
-Removing duplication leads to increasing complexity and vice versa.
+Removing duplication leads to increasing complexity and sometimes vice versa.
 Depending on situation, project, time-performance-[other] constrains I prefer one over another.
 Sometimes I make a decision, that implies some duplication, and only if it keeps bothering me, I refactor it later.
 It's important that **common sense plays the main role in it!**

     “All theory is gray, my friend.
 But forever green is the tree of life.”